-If they’re wrong on number two, they’re a victim of the dreaded whipsaw and can lose a lot of ground on the market.
+If they’re wrong on point #2, they’re a victim of the dreaded whipsaw and can lose a lot of ground on the market.

 “Our stay-put behavior reflects our view that the stock market serves as a relocation center at which money is moved from the active to the patient.”Warren Buffet

 Most individual investors don’t spot the conditions that can spark or sustain a rally until the rally is well underway… and then don’t re-enter until levels are well above their exit point.
 If history shows us anything, and investors behave as they did through the market of 2007-2008, large amounts of potential return may be foregone due to investor fears.
 Being right about all that goes into a market timing strategy is highly unlikely for professional market participants, much less the individual retail investor.